-In and around these coastal resort areas, you'll find indigenous sites full of history and local charm - often overlooked in other travel seasons.
+In and around coastal resort areas, you'll find indigenous sites full of history and local charm - often overlooked in other travel seasons.

 Outdoor activities are the rule.
 Alfresco dining is what to do for the in crowd.
 And the tourist crowd.

 Sun, sand, and unparalleled scenic beauty.
-Is it any wonder these are the places Europeans go for their summer Europe travel?
+Is it any wonder these are the places Europeans go for their summer travel?

 During peak season Europe, wherever you travel on the Continent, both natives and tourists are out enjoying themselves.
 People watching is at its best.

 When is the best season to visit Europe?
 Most travelers, tour companies, and even Europeans say - without hesitation - it’s peak season!

 For more information on how to choose the best season to travel to Europe, check out the following pages:

 Traveling in Low Season finds a different side of Europe.
 Toss your weather concerns aside and discover the Continent's true soul.